githubschool/apr-16/README.md

 ## Talk to Us!!

-If you have a question, or need assistance during class, **please create an issue and mention your teacher!**.
+If you have a question, or need assistance during class, **please create an issue and mention your teacher!**. -- Changed by Rada

 ## Give Us Feedback